 Mandi from Erie

 As long as you have a dog running or tethered in your yard, you are probably going to have some burn spots.
 One thing that I would strongly advise against is giving your dog any of the commercial "additives" to change the pH of the urine.
 These have been known to cause serious damage to the kidneys.
 It's the salt in a dog's urine that causes the grass to burn (not its acidic nature), and these so-called additives can seriously affect your dog's health down the road.
-The best remedy for avoiding burn spots is to flush the area thoroughly with water every time your dog urinates.
-The water will act to dilute the salts to a safe level for grass.

 For repairing dead spots, remove the dead grass and loosen up the spot with a small shovel or spade.
 Add some compost and fresh soil and reseed the area.